lazare-rd/HandSignsRecognition_using_MobileNet/README.md

 # liveObjectRecognition

-This is a Python script that runs a detection model trained for 4 different signs (thumb-up, thumb-down, peace and thank you) on your webcam
+This is a Python script that runs a detection model trained for 4 different signs (thumb-up, thumb-down, peace and thank you) on your webcam.
 The model used in this script is a pretrained model, on the COCO dataset, offered by tensorfolw's object detection API.
 It has then been trained specificaly the 4 signs mentionned earlier.